Digital Transformation, Empty Pockets and the Future of Talent

 1. Let Go of Old Talent Acquisition and Embrace What’s New

-Many people are not hiring back their talent acquisition functions yet, and they think, “Now we have a blank slate.
+Many leaders have pared back their talent acquisition functions.
+They think, “Now we have a blank slate.
 Do we want to rebuild the same thing again?”
-Progressive companies, including workforce solutions innovators, began rethinking the traditional talent acquisition model long before the pandemic struck.
+Progressive companies, including workforce solutions innovators, began rethinking the traditional talent acquisition model long before the pandemic.
 Now is a good time to put that innovation to work.

 Rethink the Work and the Resources to Do It

-First, think about the roles being recruited and how work gets done.
+First, think about the historical roles being recruited and how work gets done.
 Are they truly what you need to compete in a digital world?
 Reconsider the relationship between the resources you need and the work to be done, including the potential for flexible workers, outsourced services, permanent hires and process automation as options.
 (We call this approach the Universal Workforce Model™.)

 Second, look beyond the recruiter-as-superhero model.
-Don’t look at general recruiters as the center of talent acquisition.
-Today, the recruiter role is a salesperson, marketing person, data person, and candidate experience person wrapped up in one.
+Don’t view general recruiters as the center of talent acquisition.
+Today, the recruiter’s role includes elements of sales, marketing, data analysis and candidate experience management.
 We expect them to be superstars every day.
 But this can be broken up.
-Create roles that are feasible, even if they are more specialized.
+Consider creating more effective and realistic skills-based roles, even if they are more specialized.

 Look at Technology as an Enabler of People

-Through automation and data-driven intelligence, the potential is available to power a talent function to thrive in a world of mass data and high expectations.
+Through automation and data-driven intelligence, it’s possible to power a talent function to thrive in a world of mass data and high expectations.
 These needs for visibility and automation, and the associated digital transformation to bring them into reality, are already in play.

 2. Apply Design Thinking to Bring Digital Transformation to Life

 Now, more than ever, organizations can change the technology conversation in a positive direction.
 Look forward 12 months.
 Take a human-centered approach to reviewing your processes.
-What is the right mix of technology and people that will position your organization to secure the right workers and resources, and the right time and cost?
+What is the right mix of technology and people that will position your organization to secure the right workers and resources at the right time and cost?
 Do you need to own the technology or leverage it through partners?
 How do you build an optimized function?

 3. Put the Right People First in Your Talent Technology Strategy